raspberrypilearning/cd-beginner-unity-sushi/en/step_4.md

 + Now select the `Shades` object and look at the Inspector's **Transform** section.
 You will see a set of three **coordinates**  \(X, Y, Z\) that control the object's **Position**.

-+ Try changing each of their values to see which direction they control.
++ Try changing each of the coordinates' value to see which direction they control.
 Try putting a `-` in front of some of the numbers too!
 Finally, set them to these values:
 ```
    X = 0
    Y = 0.64